cyberbotics/webots-doc/automobile/car-library.md

 *Get the wheels speed/encoder*

 These two functions return respectively the state of the wheel encoder (in radians) and the instantaneous wheel rotational speed (in radians per second).
-The `wheel_index` argument should match a value of the `WbCarWheelIndex` enum.
+The `wheel_index` argument should match a value of the `WbuCarWheelIndex` enum.

-%figure "WbCarWheelIndex enumeration"
+%figure "WbuCarWheelIndex enumeration"

 | ENUM                          | Value |
 | ----------------------------- | ----- |